Laser safety: Damage mechanisms

 Lasers can cause damage in biological tissues, both to the eye and to the skin, due to several mechanisms.
 Thermal damage, or burn, occurs when tissues are heated to the point where denaturation of proteins occurs.
 Another mechanism is photochemical damage, where light triggers chemical reactions in tissue.
 Photochemical damage occurs mostly with short-wavelength (blue and ultraviolet) light and can be accumulated over the course of hours.
 Laser pulses shorter than about 1 μs can cause a rapid rise in temperature, resulting in explosive boiling of water.
 The shock wave from the explosion can subsequently cause damage relatively far away from the point of impact.
 Ultrashort pulses can also exhibit self-focusing in the transparent parts of the eye, leading to an increase of the damage potential compared to longer pulses with the same energy.
 Photoionization proved to be the main mechanism of radiation damage at the use of titanium-sapphire laser.

 The eye focuses visible and near-infrared light onto the retina.
 A laser beam can be focused to an intensity on the retina which may be up to 200,000 times higher than at the point where the laser beam enters the eye.
 Most of the light is absorbed by melanin pigments in the pigment epithelium just behind the photoreceptors, and causes burns in the retina.
 Ultraviolet light with wavelengths shorter than 400 nm tends to be absorbed by lens and 300 nm in the cornea, where it can produce injuries at relatively low powers due to photochemical damage.
 Infrared light mainly causes thermal damage to the retina at near-infrared wavelengths and to more frontal parts of the eye at longer wavelengths.
 The table below summarizes the various medical conditions caused by lasers at different wavelengths, not including injuries due to pulsed lasers.

 The skin is usually much less sensitive to laser light than the eye, but excessive exposure to ultraviolet light from any source (laser or non-laser) can cause short- and long-term effects similar to sunburn, while visible and infrared wavelengths are mainly harmful due to thermal damage.

 Lasers and aviation safety

-FAA researchers compiled a database of more than 400 reported incidents occurring between 1990 and 2004 in which pilots have been startled, distracted, temporarily blinded, or disoriented by laser exposure.
+Researchers at the United States Federal Aviation Administration (FAA) compiled a database of more than 400 reported incidents occurring between 1990 and 2004 in which pilots have been startled, distracted, temporarily blinded, or disoriented by laser exposure.
 This information led to an inquiry in the US Congress.
 Exposure to hand-held laser light under such circumstances may seem trivial given the brevity of exposure, the large distances involved and beam spread of up to several metres.
 However, laser exposure may create dangerous conditions such as flash blindness.
 If this occurs during a critical moment in aircraft operation, the aircraft may be endangered.
 In addition, some 18% to 35% of the population possess the autosomal dominant genetic trait, photic sneeze, that causes the affected individual to experience an involuntary sneezing fit when exposed to a sudden flash of light.